kumo-ai/kumo-rfm-mcp/kumo_rfm_mcp/resources/predictive-query.md

 Standard SQL operations such as `JOIN`, `SELECT`, `UNION`, `GROUP BY`, and subqueries are not supported in PQL.
 Do not make syntax up that is not listed in this document.

-### Handling Inactive Entities in Temporal Aggregations

-In case there is no event for a given entity within the requested time window, predictive query behaves differently depending on the aggregation operator and whether it has a neutral element.

-**Zero-Valued Aggregations**: For `SUM` and `COUNT` operations, entities with no activity will return zero values and will be included as in-context learning examples.

-**Undefined Aggregations**: For `AVG`, `MIN`, `MAX`, and `LIST_DISTINCT` operations, inactive entities produce undefined results and are excluded from in-context learning.

-**Important:** Make sure that treating inactive entities as zero is desirable.
-It is strongly advised to use temporal entity filters in zero-valued aggregations such as `SUM` and `COUNT` to prevent learning from irrelevant and outdated examples.

 ## Task Types

 The predictive query uniquely determines the underlying machine learning task type based on your query structure and the underlying graph schema.